-24 Best Things to Do in Torremolinos (A Local’s Guide)
+20+ Best Things to Do in Torremolinos (An Insider’s Guide)

 Torremolinos is a popular choice among travellers because of its fantastic location – it’s close to Malaga Airport, Malaga City and other beautiful coastal towns.

-In the beginning, it was only a tiny fishing town, but it has been growing over the years, and I can’t believe how much has changed from a local point of view.
-I usually visit Torremolinos and its beaches and can confirm it’s a better destination now.
+Initially, it was just a tiny fishing town, but it has grown over the years, and I can’t believe how much has changed from a local perspective.

 If you’re ready to discover the best things to do in Torremolinos – from tourist attractions to local spots and unique hidden gems, where to stay, and tips to make the most of your holiday – keep reading!